 (Michael Horowitz – Mick Jagger, 1967 – Hahnemühle Fine Art Baryta Print – Besitz des Künstlers © Michael Horowitz)

 Michael Horowitz started working with the camera in his late teens, helping his photographer father.
 Yet photography was to be only one of many outlets for his creativity.
+He worked or created, for example, as a journalist, book publisher, newspaper editor, playwright, scriptwriter, and musician.

 The works primarily cover the late 60s, 70s and 80s, when Horowitz’s connections to personalities from the art and theatre world gave him the access and empathy required to create photos with a particular expressiveness to them.